kamathhrishi/Deep-Learning-Papers/README.md

 * MAML: <a href="https://arxiv.org/abs/1703.03400">Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks</a>

+## Multitask Learning

+* <a href="https://daiwk.github.io/assets/youtube-multitask.pdf">Recommending What Video to Watch Next: A Multitask Ranking System</a>
+* <a href="https://arxiv.org/pdf/1707.08114.pdf">A Survey on Multi-Task Learning</a>

 ## Zero shot Learning

 * <a href="https://arxiv.org/pdf/1707.00600.pdf">Zero-Shot Learning -- The Good, the Bad and the Ugly</a>